 Paul Burns Interview, ALBA V 48-025 & 48-026, July 13, 1986, Manny Harriman Video Oral History Collection; ALBA VIDEO 048; box number 3; folder number 23; Tamiment Library/Robert F. Wagner Labor Archives, New York University.

-Photographs: Paul Burn, New England Fights for Democracy; Paul Burns on right shakes hands with Francis J. Gorman, President of the United Textile Workers of American, Robert Raven is in the center, at right holding the Spanish Flag is Sterling Rochester, veteran holding the flag on the left is unidentified.
-The photograph was taken on February 12, 1938 during the First National Conference of the Veterans of the Abraham Lincoln Brigade.
+Photographs: Paul Burn, New England Fights for Democracy; Paul Burns on right shakes hands with Francis J. Gorman, President of the United Textile Workers of America, Robert Raven is in the center, at right holding the Spanish Flag is Sterling Rochester, veteran holding the flag on the left is John R. Trcka.
+The photograph was taken on February 12, 1938, during the First National Conference of the Veterans of the Abraham Lincoln Brigade.
 Wikipedia Commons; and a high school and college photograph 1930, Ancestry L-W Tree.